armchair-traveller/fm-2-fylo-data-storage-component/README.md

 ### Continued development

-- I should better understand positions, as this current layout, especially the background, can break easily by resizing dimensions.
-It's definitely inflexible, but it works.
-To be fair, I have never covered positions in great depth and understand them from a surface level (some courses cover them but they don't give tons of real-world situations for dealing with common edge cases).
-- Perhaps, an improvement would add more markup instead of simplWy styling the `main` element.
-I definitely should have more containers next time.
+- I definitely struggled with the background position.
+The key was as simple as creating another container, but I couldn't see it until I walked away for a while.
+Add more markup instead of simply styling the `main` element.
 I realized I have a bad habit that makes me avoid adding markup because I feel unnecessary markup could clutter up stuff, but instead I end up adding insufficient markup.
+I'll make an effort to be more loose about this, because I would've been done much faster if I was.
+  - In fact, I even considered skipping that part at the end.
+But I came back to it, as it seemed pretty straightforward, and I realized it was even simpler to correct than I was making it out to be because Tailwind doesn't care about your HTML tag, just where you attach your classes.
+So I quickly made some changes to the markup and most of the styles were the same (even though I changed some divs to buttons), it was done without any fanfare.
+- I'm very happy with Tailwind and it's my favorite styling solution at the moment.
+It also combines very nicely with Svelte's styles, which allows me to easily define custom styles where Tailwind might be too verbose or inflexible.
+It already speeds up my styling so much (especially with JIT & Vite's unbundler), so I'm definitely making plans to practice more with it and speed up my workflow even more!

 ### Useful resources